Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Joseph Belanoff

-That's a little hard to say, but my expectation is that be sooner rather than later.
+It’s a little hard to say, but my expectation is that it’d be sooner rather than later.

 Tazeen Ahmad

 Okay, thank you.
-And then maybe one question, if may on pipeline program for NASH, it seems like there are many mechanisms of action are being explored by many different companies.
+And then maybe one question, if I may on pipeline program for NASH, it seems like there are many mechanisms of action that are being explored by many different companies.
 And I was curious, it's very early.
-But how do you think your particular approach could be differentiated either in terms of efficacy and or safety in that population?
+But how do you think your particular approach could be differentiated either in terms of efficacy and/or safety in that population?
 Thanks.

 Joseph Belanoff

-Tazeen, I’m glad just because I haven’t heard of it.
+Tazeen, I’d like to just – I haven’t heard.
 Our Chief Medical Officer, Andreas Grauer, can you take that question.

 Andreas Grauer